Woollen Cloth Mills and Factories

 Read MoreThe Museum Collection: the Rubber Industry

-Bradford on Avon was the birthplace of the rubber industry in this country.
+Bradford on Avon was the birthplace of a pioneering rubber industry.
 In 1848 Stephen Moulton, an Englishman living in New York and a friend of Charles Goodyear, came back and set up a factory to apply Goodyear’s discovery of vulcanisation in the redundant Kingston Mill.
-Moulton merged with a London company later in the 19th century, becoming George Spencer, Moulton &...
+Moulton merged with a London company later in the 19th century, becoming George...

 Read MoreOld photographs: Work